TowehE/Demo-_credit/README.md

 ## Deployment
-The application is deployed on onRender with the following considerations:
+The application is deployed on onRender: https://toweh-elizabeth-lendsqr-be-test.onrender.com

 ## Performance Optimizations